 You can also customize the name on your account, and your checks, so you appear more credible to other contractors and freelancers you pay.
 Even if your business isn’t a LLC yet, you can still apply for a DBA (Doing Business As certificate) and different Tax ID number.

 Lastly, another advantage is that you can link your bookkeeping software to your dedicated business account, which makes it super easy to print out monthly and yearly reports.
 You won’t have the hassle of excluding personal transactions from the business ones while categorizing them.

-For personal accounts and transactions I use Mint.com track all of the incoming and outgoing expenses, but for my Chase business checking account I use GoDaddy Bookkeeping to track the different types of income sources (PayPal, direct deposits, checks) and to calculate quarterly taxes.
+For my Chase business checking account income and transactions I use QuickBooks Self-Employed to track the different types of income sources (PayPal, direct deposits, checks) and to calculate quarterly taxes.

 For the simplicity of all these factors and that it casts a more professional light on your business, it’s vital you open a business checking account.

 Keep in mind that this is in addition to the business credit card that you may also have.
 Credit cards are a great way to generate start-up capital, provided that you use them properly.
 Look for a card that offers a wide variety of features.
 Such as, doesn’t cost anything in annual fees, allows you to implement spending limits, and that provides you with protection should your card fall into the wrong hands.

-Please note; you don’t necessarily need to open a “business” checking account if you’re a sole-proprietor.
-In the eyes of the IRS, a sole-proprietor isn’t a legal business entity like an LLC or INC business is, so you can save money by using a personal account for business purposes.
+In the eyes of the IRS, a sole-proprietor isn’t a legal business entity like an LLC or corporation is, so you can save money by using a personal bank account for business purposes.

-The main reason for this is because my business is still small enough so it doesn’t make a huge amount of income every month.
+The main reason for this is because my business is still small enough so it isn’t super complicated or have mega amounts of income every month.
 This also allows me to avoid the costly monthly fee that’s usually associated with a business account.